GoobyFRS/bluebotpc-web/pages/features.md

 ## BlueBotCDN

 BlueBotCDN is provided by [QUIC.cloud](https://www.quic.cloud/cdn-network/).
-This allows seemless end to end HTTP/3 support.
-Paired with our optimized cache settings and edge rules we are able to reduce server bandwidth utilization.
-There is more!
-We can provide all the same Tier-1 CDN features for less!
+By pairing the open-source OpenLiteSpeed webserver with QUIC.cloud, we are able to provide a world-class CDN experience with more WordPress-centric features than the Cloudflare-based competitors!
+We will custom tune your individual cahce settings to optimize CDN utilization!
+My personal website runs on BlueBotCDN.

 - Full Page Cacheing
 - Image Optimization